-- Squamous cell carcinoma: The cancer cells originate in the mucous membranes.
+- Squamous cell carcinoma: A tumour originating in the skin/mucous membranes.
 The tumour often grows in a central area in relation to the large bronchial branches.
-This is the second most common form of lung cancer. - Adenocarcinoma: The cancer cells originate in gland tissue.
+This is the second most common form of lung cancer. - Adenocarcinoma: A tumour that originates in a gland.
 The tumour often grows on the outer edges of the lung.
 This is the most common type of lung cancer, and the type that is becoming more prevalent. - Large cell carcinoma: These cancer cells are large and show no specific microscopic features.